cars10/vue-static-terminal/README.md

 yarn add vue-static-terminal
 ```

-Then import the component js
+Then import the component js:

 ```javascript
 import VueStaticTerminal from 'vue-static-terminal'
 ```

-And the styles
+And the styles.
+Alternatively copy the styles to your project and customize them.

 ```javascript
 import 'vue-static-terminal/dist/vue-static-terminal.css'